Common types of infographics and why and when to use them

 Timelines are most effective when they incorporate many data points accompanied by images, icons and other graphic elements.

-4. Flow Chart
+4. Flow Chart Infographics

 This visual format is similar to a flow chart, but it captures an abstract process — particularly a decision-making process.
 This is commonly referred to as a decision-tree.